doorstop-dev/doorstop/docs/reference/item.md

 `doorstop add`, Doorstop will create a YAML file and populate it with all required attributes (key-value pairs).
 The UID of an item is defined by its file name without the extension.
-An UID consists of two parts, the prefix and a number.
-The parts are divided by an optional separator.
-The prefix is determined by the document to which the item belongs.
-The number is automatically assigned by Doorstop.
+An UID consists of two parts, the prefix and a number or name.
+The two parts are divided by an optional separator.
+The prefix and separator are determined by the document to which the item belongs.
+By default, the number is automatically assigned by Doorstop.
+Optionally, a user can specify a name for the UID during item creation.
+The name must not contain separator characters or digits.

 Example item:
 ```yaml